Irish Church Missions: Orange Order

 The Irish Church Missions claims no formal relationship with the Orange Order.
 The history section of the ICM website states that during the 19th century the organisation formally distanced itself from the Order, though a number of the Society's Scripture Readers were members.
 However, this distance appears hard to reconcile with the fact that in the twentieth century TC Hammond, Superintendent of the ICM, was a prominent member of the Order.
 An association can be traced from 1960s, through 2000 and beyond.
 Furthermore, the ICM traditionally hosted the annual service of the Dublin-Wicklow Orange Lodge's annual service each October.
 This practice may have declined since the ICM underwent internal reorganisation and dropped the words 'to the Roman Catholics' from its title.
 The Mission church on Bachelor's Walk was renamed the Immanuel Church Dublin.
 However, the ICM continued to receive financial donations from the Dublin-Wiclow and County Antrim Orange Lodges after the year 2000.

 Child physical and sexual abuse

 The Northern Ireland Historical Institutional Abuse Inquiry examined the evidence for physical and sexual abuse of children at Manor House Home, Lisburn, Northern Ireland, run by Irish Church Missions, from 1953, finding many serious failings.

 Apology

-On 11 March 2022 ministers from the five main political parties in Northern Ireland and six abusing institutions made statements of apology in the Northern Ireland Assembly.
+On 11 March 2022 Northern Ireland Historical Institutional Abuse Inquiry confirmed physical and sexual abuse at the Manor House Home, run by ICM, and a public apology was issued in March 2022 in the Northern Ireland Assembly.